SparkDev97/LaetusDocumentation/README.md

 KeyboardNumbersKeyPlane - This image is used on the numbers screen, above the background (The backgrounds behind the key letters).
 KeyboardNumberPadKeyPlane - This image is used on the number pad screen, above the background (The backgrounds behind the key letters).
 KeyboardPressedKeyCap - This image is used behind the key popup when tapping on a key (Experimental).
-KeyboardAutoFillBG - This image is used as the background behind the login auto fill screen
+KeyboardAutoFillBG - This image is used as the background behind the login auto fill screen.
+(If not provided KeyboardMainBG is used).
+KeyboardPickerBG - This image is used as the background behind the 'picker' view (If not provided KeyboardMainBG is used).
 ```

 ### Image Theme Name Formatting